microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   kubectl get pods --namespace=asc-alerttest-662jfi039n
   ```

-Within about 30 minutes, Microsoft Defender for Cloud will detect this event and trigger a security alert that you will see in the Azure Portal under Microsoft Defender for Cloud's security alerts and also on the security tab of your Azure Arc-enabled Kubernetes cluster.
+After a period of time (typically less than an hour), Microsoft Defender for Cloud will detect this event and trigger a security alert that you will see in the Azure Portal under Microsoft Defender for Cloud's security alerts and also on the security tab of your Azure Arc-enabled Kubernetes cluster.

 ![Screenshot security alert in Microsoft Defender for Cloud](./defender_alert01.png)